-The success of our business depends in part on our ability to successfully acquire or in-license new product candidates, including the assets to be acquired in connection with the EryDel Acquisition.
+The success of our business depends in part on our ability to successfully acquire or in-license new product candidates.
 Our acquisition and in-licensing efforts focus on identifying assets in development by third parties across a diverse range of therapeutic areas that, in our view, are underserved or undervalued.
 We may decide to proceed with the development of a product candidate and later determine that the more costly and time intensive trials do not support the initial value the product candidate was thought to hold.
 Even if a product candidate does prove to be valuable, its value may be less than anticipated at the time of investment.
 We may also face competition for attractive investment opportunities.
 A number of entities compete with us for such opportunities, many of which have considerably greater financial and technical resources.
 If we are unable to identify a sufficient number of such product candidates, or if the product candidates that we identify do not prove to be as valuable as anticipated, we will not be able to generate returns and implement our investment strategy and our business and results of operations may suffer materially.